Parents & Carers Community Links & Events Information

 You may also find this Autism Key Facts resource useful for more information about Autism.

-This years event is taking place at Birmingham NEC from 19th to 20th June 2020.
+Next year's event is taking place at Birmingham NEC from 24th to 25th June 2022.

 There is a programme of guest speakers with differing areas of expertise, as well as opportunities to listen to experiences and advice from adults on the spectrum.